-Lorrie was once a 13-year stay at home mother and is a survivor of domestic violence who assisted her XCB (Ex Cluster B) with opening and running a very successful business.
-She put her life on hold for his, and was mocked by the Judge for doing so, called “a woman who so obviously scorned”.
-At the very first temporary hearing for custody, which was conveniently filed the day after the XCB received notice that the state had filed for child support on Lorrie’s behalf, XCB, a convicted felon, an addict, and a documented abuser gained tempory 50/50 custody.
-Lorrie had no record, her children were her life, she was the primary caregiver, the only example of a parent these kids had ever known.
-Lorrie felt alone, afraid and abused by the people who were supposed to protect her children.
-Once she grasped the reality of the situation she researched “high conflict divorce” as that was the term the Judge used.
-Lorrie found Tina Swithins blog, “One Mom’s Battle”.
+Lorrie was once a 13-year stay at home mother and is a survivor of domestic violence.
+Like so many, she put her life on hold for his, and was mocked by the Judge for doing so, called “a woman who so obviously scorned”.
+At the very first temporary hearing for custody, which was conveniently filed the day after the CB received notice that the state had filed for child support on her behalf, CB, a convicted felon, an addict, and a documented abuser gained temporary 50/50 custody.

-That day, Lorrie discovered that she was not unique, that this was not simply an error, her case was not unusual, hundreds of thousands of healthy, fit, parents nationwide were living her nightmare.
+That day, Lorrie discovered that she was not unique, that this was not simply a horrible mistake, that her case was not unusual, hundreds of thousands of healthy, fit, parents nationwide were living her nightmare.
 There was one thing that stood out, all of the others living her same story, also were divorcing a Cluster B personality disordered individual.
-Due to the CB’s non-stop litigation and failure to pay court-ordered bills and support, Lorrie and her three children became homeless, something that was a wake-up call.
-From that moment forward, Lorrie decided she must help others, by helping them avoid the same mistakes that she made that got her there.

 The Here and Now